-- Use available space to spread people out, both in learning environments and for gatherings and events, where possible. - Implement strategies that prevent crowding at pick-up and drop-off times. - Focus on entry and exit areas, and other places where people may gather or crowd. - Stagger recess/snack, lunch and class transition times to provide a greater amount of space for everyone. - Take students outside more often, where and when possible. - Manage flow of people in common areas, including hallways and around lockers, to minimize crowding and allow for ease of people passing through. - Use floor markings and posters to address traffic flow throughout the school.
+- Remind students and staff about respecting others personal space.
+Use visual supports, signage, prompts, video modelling, etc. as necessary. - Use available space to spread people out, both in learning environments and for gatherings and events, where possible. - Implement strategies that prevent crowding at pick-up and drop-off times.
+Focus on entry and exit areas, and other places where people may gather or crowd. - Stagger recess/snack, lunch and class transition times to provide a greater amount of space for everyone.

+- Take students outside more often, where and when possible. - Manage flow of people in common areas, including hallways and around lockers, to minimize crowding and allow for ease of people passing through. - Use floor markings and posters to address traffic flow throughout the school.
 This may include one-way hallways and designated entrance and exit doors.
 It is important not to reduce the number of exits and ensure the fire code is adhered to.